amdelamar/oddox-dashboard/README.md

 ## Usage

-Dashboard is a GUI for authors with an [Oddox](https://github.com/oddoxorg/oddox) blog to write, sync, and manage their content.
+Dashboard is a SPA (single page app) for authors with an [Oddox](https://github.com/oddoxorg/oddox) blog to write, sync, and manage their content.

-This project is still in development.
-It is not easily modifiable for "new" blogs, but stay tuned.
-A self-installing version will be made available once the main features are complete.
+This project is still in development but stay tuned.
+The first version will be made available once the main features are complete.

+Oddox Dashboard should be included with your deployment of the [server](https://github.com/oddoxorg/oddox).
 Please see [Oddox's README](https://github.com/oddoxorg/oddox) for full deployment details.

-### Prerequisites

- * [Node.js 8+](https://nodejs.org/) with [npm](https://www.npmjs.com/get-npm) (Which is included by default).

-### Getting Started
+## Features

+ * Offline-first, write post and sync later
+ * Multi-Author blog system with roles.
+Author, Admin, Co-Authors, and Editors
+ * Organize blog posts by Tags, Categories, Featured, Authors, and Dates
+ * Trash can to recover deleted posts

+## Planned Features

+ * Mobile app, with Ionic or Cordova?
+ * Desktop app with Electron or Chromium?
+ * Themes (Light / Dark)

+## Deployment

+For developers, run the commands below to get started.

 ``` bash
 # install dependencies